open-education-hub/web-security/recon-enumeration/activities/not-so-random/README.md

 # Name: Not So Random

-## Description

-Get the flag from [url]http://ctf-06.security.cs.pub.ro:8000/[/url].

-Score: 150

 ## Hints

-1. Try to find the source code of the application.
+Try to find the source code of the application.

 ## Vulnerability